• Skip to primary navigation

 Any nut butter will work in this recipe, but try to aim for an unsweetened variety.
 I like the mild nutty flavor of the sunflower butter.

 Add as much cayenne pepper as you'd like.
 Cayenne is spicy, while paprika usually is not unless it says something like "hot smoked paprika".
-If you don't have cayenne pepper on hand but want to add a little kick, you can add 1-2 tsp of chili paste or sriracha to the sauce.
+If you don't have cayenne pepper on hand but want to add a little kick, you can add 1-2 teaspoon of chili paste or sriracha to the sauce.

 Nutrition